BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_readme.rst

 5. Create a review request on phabricator

-   1. Login into phabricator.kde.org with your identity account.
+   1. Login into `phabricator.kde.org <https://phabricator.kde.org/>`_ with your identity account.
    2. Go to differential.
    3. Upper-right --> create new differential.
-   4. Upload the diff you made, select the correct repository.
+   4. Upload the diff you made, select the correct repository(``websites-docs-krita-org``).
    5. Confirm the file is correct.
    6. Then in the next screen, add in name, tell us what you changed.